oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/simple_host_streaming/README.md

     ```
     > **Note**: The FPGA emulator does not accurately represent the performance (throughput or latency) of the kernels.

-2. When running on the FPGA device
+2. When running on the Intel® FPGA PAC D5005 with Intel Stratix® 10 SX with USM support:
     ```
     # Chunks:             512
     Chunk count:          32768